 Pie with the Deans sessions are open to any graduate or professional student to chat with the deans at the Graduate School.
 Stop by for pie and an informal visit with the Graduate School deans.

 Cornell Child Care Center @ 150 Pleasant Grove Road

 Share information and strategies for success.
 Learn about Cornell and community resources for student families.
 For Parents: Dinner with fellow parents and spouses/partners followed by a facilitated discussion on a topic of importance to your role as a parent.
 For Child(ren): Dinner, childcare, and age-appropriate activities will be provided by the Cornell Child Care Center.
 Children from infants to age 12 are welcome.

 To participate in Time Out and Study Days, you must register through the Graduate School and Child Care...

 This session will provide an overview of the basic IRS filing requirements, and the resources available to help you complete your tax returns.
 Professor MacAusland will cover aspects of both tax preparation and tax planning to help you better understand the U.S. internal revenue code, how to reduce your tax liability, and how to find answers to specific questions you may have.
 Presenter: Mary MacAusland, CPA, PhD, Sr. Lecturer, School of Hotel Administration

 4:30pm to 7:00pm

-I’m thrilled to announce our wonderful pool of finalist for Cornell’s 3rd Annual 3-Minute Thesis (3MT) Competition.
+We're thrilled to announce a wonderful pool of finalist for Cornell’s 3rd Annual 3-Minute Thesis (3MT) Competition.
 Following three preliminary rounds earlier this semester, 12 finalists representing ten different graduate fields will compete in the final round on Wednesday, March 29, beginning at 4:30 pm in Biotech G10.

 Kristen Brochu - Manipulating Microbes: Probiotics for Bees